Aetopia/ZetaConfig/README.md

     There can decrease peek framerate if the CPU Core count is set to a low value so it is recommended to use this option in conjunction with a framerate limit.

-3. NVIDIA Reflex:
+2. NVIDIA Reflex:
     Special K can allow compatible DX11/12 games to utlize NVIDIA Reflex.

-4. Framelimiter:
+3. Framelimiter:
     Special K offers a superior framelimiter as compared to the ingame framelimiter.
     The Special K framelimiter is used since the ingame Min/Max FPS are set to 960 allow for aggressive dynamic resolution scaling for better performance.

-### From Borderless Window Display Mode Tool
+### From Window Display Mode Tool
-Ability to enforce a specific resolution upon a specific application when being it is utilized.
+1. Ability to enforce a specific resolution upon a specific application when being it is utilized.
+2. Can run a windowed program as a borderless window at a desired display resolution.

 # Does ZetaConfig alter any Halo Infinite settings?